D-dimensional self-gravitating lattice gas in general relativity: Introduction

-Due its singularity at short distance and long range, the gravitational interaction exhibits a complex phenomena such as the posibility of existence of two differents phase transitions (with two different critical points) in the canonical (closed system) and microcanonical ensemble (isolated system).
-In addition, a system in the microcanonical ensemble may exhibit an negative specific heat \cite{LyndenBell/Wood:1968,Thirringn:1970} leading to a formation of exotic astrophysical objects such as black dwarf.
-In this letter we evade the singularity of the gravitational interaction by introducing a short distance regularization that mimics the Pauli exclusion principle.
-The short distance regularization is introduced by considering a lattice gas description \cite{Bakhti/etal:2018,Bakhti/etal:2015c,Bakhti/etal:2013a,Bakhti/etal:2012,Chavanis:2014a,Chavanis:2014b} of the system instead of classical gas of point particles.
-The latter is known to suffer a total gravitational collapse.
-Our aim is two folds: first, we want to see how does such a regularization effects the formation thresold and the mass range of the black hole in a D dimensional space.
-Second, because in the low density limit, the lattice equation of state reduces to the one used for describing the early universe and the black hole mass as expected is in the lower range, the lattice equation of state can be used in fully quantum mechanical description of primordial black hole including its connection to dark matter \cite{Ahrich/etal:2019,Ahrich/etal:2018,Ahrich/etal:2016,Harada/Jhingan:2016,Abada/Nasri:2013,Babu/etal:2007,Calmet/etal:2014,Vega/etal:2001}.
-This is currently a work under progress for future publication.
-The rest of the paper is organized as fellow: In Sec.~(\ref{sec:mod}) and (\ref{sec:eq_stat}) we present the model and the lattice equation of state.
-In Sec.~(\ref{sec:tov_eq}) we solve the TOV equation in $2+1 $ and $3+1$ dimensions, then we generalize the results to higher dimensions.
-In Sec.~(\ref{sec:fr_eq}) we present a solutions for the Friedmann equations in $2+1 $ and $3+1$ dimensions with different curvatures.
-Finally we conclude with a summary and an outlook for future work.
+Due to its singularity at a short distance and long-range, the gravitational interaction exhibits complex phenomena such as the possibility of the existence of two different phase transitions (with two different critical points) in the canonical (closed system) and microcanonical ensemble (isolated system) \cite{Chavanis:2006}.
+In addition, a system in the microcanonical ensemble may exhibit a negative specific heat \cite{LyndenBell/Wood:1968,Thirringn:1970}, leading to the formation of exotic astrophysical objects such as black dwarfs.
+In this letter, we evade the singularity of the gravitational interaction by introducing a short distance regularization that mimics the Pauli exclusion principle.
+The short distance regularization is introduced by considering a lattice gas description \cite{Chavanis:2014b, Bakhti/etal:2018,Bakhti/etal:2015c,Bakhti/etal:2013a,Bakhti/etal:2012} of the system instead of classical gas of point particles.
+Besides that it has not been considered previously in a fully relativistic setup, the lattice EOS has many advantages including that in the non-relativistic limit, it is fully consistent with the known results of gravitational collapse \cite{Chavanis:2014b,Bakhti/etal:2018} and at low-density, it produces the Lane-Emden equation for polytropic fluids \cite{Chavanis:2014a,Bakhti/etal:2018}.
+In addition, in the non-relativistic limit, the results of the lattice EOS \cite{Chavanis:2014b,Bakhti/etal:2018} are in very good agreement with known results of gravitational collapse of quantum systems \cite{Ingrosso/Ruffini:1988}.
+Our aim in this paper is two folds: first, we want to see how such a regularization affects the formation threshold and the mass range of steller compact objects and black holes in a $D$-dimensional space.
+Second, because in the low-density limit, the lattice EOS reduces to the one used for describing the early Universe and the compact object mass as expected is in the lower range, then the lattice EOS can be used in the fully quantum mechanical description of primordial black hole including its connection to dark matter \cite{Ahrich/etal:2019,Ahrich/etal:2018,Ahrich/etal:2016,Harada/Jhingan:2016,Abada/Nasri:2013,Babu/etal:2007,Calmet/etal:2014,Vega/etal:2001}.
+This is currently work under progress for future publication.
+The rest of the paper is organized as follows: In Sec.~(\ref{sec:mod}) and (\ref{sec:eq_stat}), we present the model and the lattice EOS, respectively.
+In Sec.~(\ref{sec:tov_eq}), we solve the TOV equation in $2+1 $ and $3+1$ dimensions, and then we generalize the results to higher dimensions.
+In Sec.~(\ref{sec:fr_eq}), we present a solutions of the Friedmann equations in $2+1 $ and $3+1$ dimensions with different curvatures of the spacetime.
+A brief discussion of higher dimensional systems will be also presented.
+Finally, we conclude with a summary and an outlook for future work.